 Tag Archives: aristocracy

-On a recent mytelegraph post I called Charles II “a nasty vindictive bastard”, adding “not literally of course but who knows”.
+I called Charles II “a nasty vindictive bastard”, adding “not literally of course but who knows”.
 Perhaps I should have said “a nasty vindictive bastard of a monarch’, without questioning (facetiously or not) his legitimacy.
-My remark was made as an allusion, by way of a reply.
+My remark was made as an allusion, by way of a reply to unsolicited moderation.
 It would seem that the term ‘bastard’ is deemed to be offensive and subject to moderation by way of being deleted.
 I can see how this might be, although there are those in Australia who would disagree on this.
 Read more of this post

 © Peter Barnett and Aasof’s Relections.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Aasof and Aasof’s reflections with appropriate and specific direction to the original content.